Reversing Grave’s DiseaseJuly 19, 2017

 Bottom Line: I know that weight can be a struggle, and it affects so many of us.
 While it is changeable, it is certainly not easy – it takes effort, time, and discipline.
 Given the lives we lead, this is not always easy to do.
 So, I do like the thinking that one could be heavy while still doing things to improve their health (and escape the associated risks).

 What we had not really seen before was good, substantial, and verified research being done into a subject like this one.
-These would be studies comparing people, such as:
+These would be studies comparing people, such as those that:

-- Those that didn’t have the weight, and had no risks
+- Didn’t have the weight, and had no risks

-- Those that didn’t have the weight, and had risks
+- Didn’t have the weight, and had risks

 In order to get some really good “science” out of these studies, we needed all four of these groups to be compared against one another – rather than siloing them and studying them on their own.